Call to order: 01352 757777

 Feeding 11.3kg: 519.8 grams 648 grams

-The horse will be 128.2 grams short of minimum levels.
+The horse will be 128.2 grams short of the minimum levels.

 Heavy Work